 Watching Work on the Wildside on TV or other channels

-Work on the Wild Side will be screened weekdays at 4pm from 18th May for a period of 4 weeks on Channel 4 in the UK.
+Work on the Wild Side will be screened on weekdays at 4 pm from 18th May for four weeks on Channel 4 in the UK.
 The show can also be streamed online in the UK via My4 on channel4.com

-For our followers outside the UK we’ll update you when the series will become available elsewhere, but in the meantime, no matter where you are, you can connect and find out more here:
+For our followers outside the UK, we’ll update you when the series becomes available elsewhere, but in the meantime, no matter where you are, you can connect and find out more here: